Havana: Modern republic

 Voters elect delegates to Municipal Assemblies in competitive elections every five years, and the Municipal Assemblies are responsible for each of the city's boroughs.
 These assemblies elect the borough presidents and vice presidents, which are equivalents to mayors and vice mayors in the other provinces.
 There is only one political party, the Communist Party, but since there must be a minimum of two candidates, members of the Communist Party often run against each other.
 Candidates are not required to be members of the party.
 They are nominated directly by citizens in open meetings within each election district.
 Municipal Assembly delegates within the boroughs in turn elect members of the Provincial Council (until 2019 the Provincial Assembly), which in Havana serves roughly as the City Council; its president appoints the Governor and Vice Governor, who serve as the Mayor and Vice Mayor of Havana and can be either elected by the council or appointed by the president with council confirmation.
 There are direct elections for the city's deputies to the National Assembly based on slates, and a portion of the candidates is nominated at the local level.

 The People's Councils (Consejos Populares) consist of local city delegates who elect a full-time representative to preside over the body.
 These councils are directly responsible for the city's neighbourhoods and wards.
 In addition, there is involvement of "mass organizations" and representatives of local government agencies, industries and services.
-The 105 People's Councils in Havana cover an average of 20,000 residents.
+The 105 People's Councils in Havana cover an average of 20,000 residents each.

-Havana city borders are contiguous with the Mayabeque Province on the south and east and to Artemisa Province on the west, since former La Habana Province (rural) was abolished in 2010.
+The former province of La Habana (Habana Campo) was separated into Artemisa and Mayabeque Province in 2010.
+Mayabeque forms the border on the south and east, and Artemisa on the west.